ZakRabe/panda-poker/README.md

 - Each player can vote in secret, then all votes are revealed to the group.
 - BONK people who are AFK and need to vote.
 - Calculate votes average and group consensus.
-- Share notes in the Game.
-URLs are parsed and turned into links.
+- Share Notes in the Game.
+URLs in Notes are parsed into links.
 - 🎉🎉🎉

 ## Setup